carlyMSFTtest/Contribute/Contribute/content/index.md

 >
 > Minor corrections or clarifications to documentation and code examples in public repositories are covered by the [learn.microsoft.com Terms of Use](/legal/termsofuse).
 New or significant changes generate a comment in the PR, asking you to submit an online Contribution License Agreement (CLA) if you're not a Microsoft employee.
 We need you to complete the online form before we can review or accept your PR.

-## Quick edits to documentation
+## Quick edits to documentation - I'm making a change

-Quick edits streamline the process to report and fix small errors and omissions in documentation.
+ report and fix small errors and omissions in documentation.
 Despite all efforts, small grammar and spelling errors _do_ make their way into our published documents.
 While you can create issues to report mistakes, it's faster and easier to create a PR to fix the issue, when the option is available.

 1. You need a GitHub account to contribute.
 If you already have an account, make sure you're signed in.
 If you don't have a GitHub account, navigate to [https://github.com/join](https://github.com/join) for a fast and free sign-up process.